Hot cell: Nuclear medicine industry

 The user must never be subject to shine paths that are emitted from the radioactive isotopes and therefore there generally is heavy shielding around the containment boxes, which can be made out of 316 stainless steel or other materials such as PVC or Corian.
 This shielding can be ensured by the use of lead (common) or materials such as concrete (very large walls are therefore required) or even tungsten.
 The amount of radioactivity present in the hot cell, the energy of the gamma photons emitted by the radioisotopes, and the number of neutrons that are formed by the material will prescribe how thick the shielding must be.
 For instance a 1 kCi source of cobalt-60 will require thicker shielding than a 1 kCi source of iridium-192 to give the same dose rate at the outer surface of the hot cell.
 Also if some actinide materials such as californium or spent nuclear fuel are used within the hot cell then a layer of water or polyethylene may be needed to lower the neutron dose rate.

 Viewing windows

 In order to view what is in the hot cell, cameras can be used (but these require replacing on a regular basis) or most commonly, lead glass is used.

 There are several densities for lead glass, but the most common is 5.2 g/cm3.
-A rough calculation for lead equivalence would be to multiply the Pb thickness by 2.5 (e.g. 10 mm Pb would require a 25 mm thick lead glass window).
+A rough calculation for lead equivalence would be to multiply the required Pb thickness by 2.5 (e.g. 10 mm Pb would require a 25 mm thick lead glass window).
 Older hot cells used a ZnBr2 solution in a glass tank to shield against high-energy gamma rays.
 This shielded the radiation without darkening the glass (as happens to leaded glass with exposure).
 This solution also "self-repairs" any damage caused by radiation interaction, but leads to optical distortion due to the difference in optical indices of the solution and glass.